Mediocrity: the silent killer.

+Survival in the Age of AI and Disruption.
 Anthony Reeves has globally led at Amazon, Airbnb, WPP, and LVMH.
-Organizations that understand both the power and the limits of human technology.
-Through Eat the Donkey, he helps leaders face what AI can’t fix: weak foundations, risk avoidance, loss of judgment, and cultures addicted to comfort.
+Through his new book, Eat the Donkey, he helps Businesses and Brands Survive through immense change.
+And fix what AI can’t fix: weak foundations, risk avoidance, and cultures addicted to comfort.

 “95 % of purchase decision-making takes place in the subconscious.
 The moment you stop selling products and start wrestling with the uncomfortable questions about relevance, value, and meaning, you find clarity .”